 First Nations people have lived in this fluctuating landscape for tens of thousands of years.
 Seventy-one languages can be ascribed to the region and it's criss-crossed with songlines, trade routes, and language groups.

-When rainfall saturates Channel Country in Queensland's south-west, filling rivers like the Diamantina and Georgina, it transforms an arid landscape into a network of lush waterways.
+When rainfall saturates Channel Country in Queensland's south-west, filling the Diamantina and Georgina Rivers and the Cooper Creek, it transforms an arid landscape into a network of lush waterways.
 Water flows down through the desert, enabling carpets of wildflowers to spring from the ochre sands of Munga-Thirri, where over 900 species of flora and fauna can be found.

 Sometimes there is enough water to continue the journey south until it floods the lowest point in Australia at 15 metres below sea level, what the Arabana people call Kati Thanda (Lake Eyre).
 When Kati Thanda floods it turns bare, red and white desert into lush wetland, becoming a home for millions of birds.